KarmaYama/cleansh/SECURITY.md

 **Our Response:**

-* `cleansh` only operates on the **captured output**, not live shells.
+* `CleanSH` only operates on the **captured output**, not live shells.
 It does not interact with environment variables, user history, or shell internals.
 * ANSI escape sequences are stripped safely before processing, reducing risks of visual obfuscation attacks or hidden input.

 ---